 Invitations to join Phi Beta Kappa (PBK) are extended each spring to students of exceptional academic achievement in liberal studies.
-For specific information about our chapter and membership requirements, please click on our brochure (immediately to the right).
+For specific information about our chapter and membership requirements, please review our informational brochure.

-In addition to sponsoring campus events that are consistent with the overall mission of the Phi Beta Kappa Society, the Theta of Maryland recognizes students who achieved the highest GPA in their first year at the College, and it presents the Gerda Blumenthal Award to a first- or second-year student for special scholarly work in the humanities.
+In addition to sponsoring campus events that are consistent with the overall mission of the Phi Beta Kappa Society, the Theta of Maryland administers two annual awards: the Phi Beta Kappa First-Year Awards for Excellence in Liberal Learning and the Gerda Blumenthal Award for special scholarly work in the humanities.